jbrucker/guessing-game/README.md

 **NetBeans**: From the Tools menu, choose Options.
 Select the "Java" category and click the "JavaFX" tab.
 In the "SceneBuilder Home" input field, enter the directory on your system that contains SceneBuilder.

+## NullPointerException: Location Must Be Specified

+When running JavaFX projects from a command line or JAR file, a common problem is a NullPointerException wth message "Location Must Be Specified".
+This may be caused by fxml files not being present in the "build" directory or JAR file.

+Check that your fxml files have all been copied to the "build" directory and included in the JAR file.
+You can view contents of a JAR file using any ZIP viewer such as WinZip, or `jar -t jarfile.jar`.